srhercules/log4j_mass_scanner/README.md

 # Prerequirements
 - Permission do read computers on AD (Get-ADComputer).
 - Administrator privileges on all domain hosts.
-- Connectivity whit ports 135 and 445 to all domain hosts.
+- Connectivity with ports 135 and 445 to all domain hosts.
+- PsExec requirements atended.
 - Mail server with open relay to send mail.

 # Usage: